 Bend some pipe cleaners or wire into bubble wands of various shapes.
 Try squares, triangles, hearts, rectangles, etc. Pour some bubble solution into the bowl.
 Dip your homemade bubble wands into the solution and blow some bubbles.
 Try each shape.
 What is your result?

 Science is fun outside and in.
-Try these other outdoor experiences that are not just fun, but also experiments!
+Try these other outdoor experiences that are not just fun, but also easy experiments!

 How long can you make a “bubble snake”?
 Build this bubble blower and find out!